ccordoba12/abstract_scipy_2014/Abstract.md

 # Towards a better documentation system for Scientific Python

-:Author: Carlos Cordoba <ccordoba12@gmail.com>
+Author: Carlos Cordoba <ccordoba12@gmail.com>
-:Affiliation: The Spyder Project
+Affiliation: The Spyder Project

 Since version 2.0 Spyder has had a plugin called *Object Inspector* which let's users to interactively view docstrings rendered as beautiful HTML pages (with